turbolocust/GZipper/README.md

   - Tarball (GZIP)
   - Tarball (BZIP2)
   - Tarball (LZMA)
-* Compress and decompress GZIP.
+* Compress and decompress GZIP
-* Compression levels can be adjusted.
+* Compression levels can be adjusted
   - if supported by compressor
 * Support for regular expressions
   - allows filtering of files/entries
-* Supports a dark theme (CSS style).
+* Supports a dark theme (CSS style)
+* Message Digest algorithms:
+  - MD5
+  - SHA-1
+  - SHA-256
+  - SHA-384
+  - SHA-512
 * Languages which are supported:
   - English
   - German